FlaxCommunityProjects/flax-custom-visject-plugin/README.md

 }
 ```

-This asset type will be a [json asset].
+This asset type will be a [json asset](https://docs.flaxengine.com/api/FlaxEngine.JsonAsset.html).

 ## Asset Proxy

-To create and open assets using the Flax Editor, an asset proxy is required.
+To create and open assets using the Flax Editor, an [asset proxy](https://docs.flaxengine.com/api/FlaxEditor.Content.AssetProxy.html) is required.
 Since it's an editor file, it needs to be in the editor assembly.
 To do so, create a new folder called `Editor`.
 In this folder, create an asset proxy.

 ```csharp
 public class ExpressionGraphProxy : JsonAssetProxy // JSON files